JuanJose-Morales/Boat-Design/README.md

 # Boat-Design

 ## Using only Java loops
-- Ask the user to enter width, height and hull of the bull
+- Ask the user to enter width, height and hull of the boat
 - Print the background, sail, mast and deck depending on the user's input
 -  Enter -1 to exit loop.